The 8 major moon phases

 Sometimes we see more of the moon

-When the Moon is at its closest to Earth and moving the quickest along its orbit, the Moon itself doesn’t rotate quite fast enough to keep entirely the same side toward the Earth so we get to see a tiny bit more of the Easter side of the Moon.
-In the opposite situation, when the Moon is furthest from Earth and orbiting at its slowest, its rotation gets a little ahead and we see a sliver more of its western side.
+It's important to note that the moon's orbit is elliptical, not perfectly circular, but rather more of an oval shape.
+Its distance and speed change slightly throughout the month.
+Due to these factors, frequent moon observers will notice that the moon appears to wobble a little, twisting, nodding, and rolling slightly so that we can catch glimpses of the far side of it.
+This is known as libration.
+When the moon is at its closest to Earth and moving the quickest along its orbit, it itself doesn't rotate quite fast enough to keep entirely the same side toward the Earth, so we get to see a tiny bit more of the eastern side of the moon.
+In the opposite situation, when the moon is farthest from Earth and orbiting at its slowest, its rotation gets a little ahead, and we see a sliver more of its western side.

-In addition, sometimes during the crescent phases, we still dimly see the darkened, unilluminated side of the Moon.
-This is caused by the Sun’s light reflecting off Earth’s surface onto the Moon.
-An observer on the Moon would see the Earth as nearly full at this point in the cycle which can reflect enough light from the Sun off the Earth (called “earthshine”) to dimly illuminate the unilluminated side of the Moon.
+In addition, sometimes during the crescent phases, we still dimly see the darkened, unilluminated side of the moon.
+This is caused by the Sun's light reflecting off Earth's surface onto the moon.
+An observer on the moon would see the Earth as nearly full at this point in the cycle, which can reflect enough light from the Sun off the Earth (called “earthshine”) to dimly illuminate the unilluminated side of the Moon.

 We already mentioned that the moon can be seen during the day.
-At any phase besides the new moon and full moon, but particularly during the first and last quarter phases, the Moon is high enough above the horizon and at about 90 degrees from the Sun in the sky which helps make the Sun’s reflected light bright enough.
-Daytime gibbous phases can only be glimpsed just before the Sun sets while crescent through quarter phases are high during the day.
+At any phase besides the new moon and full moon, but particularly during the first and last quarter phases, the moon is high enough above the horizon and at about 90 degrees from the Sun in the sky, which helps make the Sun's reflected light bright enough.
+Daytime gibbous phases can only be glimpsed just before the Sun sets, while crescent through quarter phases are high during the day.

 star party observing the moon